WittleWolfie/WW-Blueprint-Core/BlueprintCore/index.md

   .Build();
 ```

-Utility classes provide additional functionality to simplify modifying the game as well as helping ensure correct use of game types.
+Utility classes provide functionality to simplify modifying the game and ensure correct use of game types.

 ## Usage

 BlueprintCore is available as a [NuGet package](https://www.nuget.org/packages/WW-Blueprint-Core/).
-For more details see the [Getting Started](https://wittlewolfie.github.io/WW-Blueprint-Core/articles/intro.html).
+For more details see [Getting Started](https://wittlewolfie.github.io/WW-Blueprint-Core/articles/intro.html).

 # Acknowledgements